Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/auth0.md

 To create a new API audience:

-1. From the sidebar, select **Applications > APIs**
+1. In the sidebar, navigate to **Applications > APIs**.

-2. Click the **Create API** button
+2. Click **Create API**.

-3. Give the API a **name**, like "{{site.konnect_short_name}} Portal Applications"
+3. Enter a **Name**, such as `{{site.konnect_short_name}} Portal Applications`.

-4. Set the **identifier** to a value that represents the audience the API is serving
+4. Set the **Identifier** to a value that represents the audience your API will serve.

-5. Click **create**
+5. Click **Create**.

-6. Note the **identifier** value used above, which is also known as the **audience**, as it will be used as the **Audience** value when configuring the auth strategy in {{site.konnect_short_name}}
+6. Make a note of the **Identifier** value (also known as the **Audience**); you will need it when configuring the authentication strategy in `{{site.konnect_short_name}}`.

 ## Configure the Dev Portal

-Once you have Auth0 configured, you can configure the Dev Portal to use Auth0 for Dynamic Client Registration (DCR).
+Once you have configured Auth0, you can set up the Dev Portal to use Auth0 for Dynamic Client Registration (DCR).
 This process involves two steps: creating the DCR provider and establishing the authentication strategy.

-DCR providers are designed to be reusable configurations.
-This means once you’ve configured the Auth0 DCR provider, it can be utilized across multiple authentication strategies without needing to be set up again.
+DCR providers are reusable configurations, meaning that once you've set up the Auth0 DCR provider, you can use it across multiple authentication strategies without needing to configure it again.

 {% navtabs %}
 {% navtab Konnect UI %}